-4. INTERPRETATION
+INTERPRETATION

-- 4.1 Where these clauses use terms that are defined in Regulation (EU) 2016/679, those terms shall have the same meaning as in that Regulation. - 4.2 These clauses shall be read and interpreted in the light of the provisions of Regulation (EU) 2016/679. - 4.3 These clauses shall not be interpreted in a way that conflicts with rights and obligations provided for in Regulation (EU) 2016/679.
+- (a) Where these Clauses use terms that are defined in Regulation (EU) 2016/679, those terms shall have the same meaning as in that Regulation. - (b) These Clauses shall be read and interpreted in the light of the provisions of Regulation (EU) 2016/679. - (c) These Clauses shall not be interpreted in a way that conflicts with rights and obligations provided for in Regulation (EU) 2016/679.

-5. HIERARCHY
+HIERARCHY

-In the event of a contradiction between these clauses and the provisions of related agreements between the Parties, existing at the time these clauses are agreed or entered into thereafter, these clauses shall prevail.
+In the event of a contradiction between these Clauses and the provisions of related agreements between the Parties, existing at the time these Clauses are agreed or entered into thereafter, these Clauses shall prevail.

-6. DESCRIPTION OF THE TRANSFER(S)
+DESCRIPTION OF THE TRANSFER(S)

-The details of the transfer(s), and in particular the categories of personal data that are transferred and the purpose(s) for which they are transferred, are specified in Annex 1.B.
+The details of the transfer(s), and in particular the categories of personal data that are transferred and the purpose(s) for which they are transferred, are specified in Annex I

-7. DOCKING CLAUSE
+[DOCKING CLAUSE

-- 7.1 An entity that is not a Party to these clauses may, with the agreement of the Parties, accede to these clauses at any time, either as a Data Exporter or as a Data Importer, by completing the Appendix and signing Annex1 A - 7.2 Once it has completed the Appendix and signed Annex 1.A, the acceding entity shall become a Party to these clauses and have the rights and obligations of a Data Exporter or Data Importer in accordance with its designation in Annex 1.A. - 7.3 The acceding entity shall have no rights or obligations arising under these clauses from the period prior to becoming a Party.
+- (a) An entity that is not a Party to these Clauses may, with the agreement of the Parties, accede to these Clauses at any time, either as a data exporter or as a data importer, by completing the Appendix and signing Annex I - (b) Once it has completed the Appendix and signed Annex I.A, the acceding entity shall become a Party to these Clauses and have the rights and obligations of a data exporter or data importer in accordance with its designation in Annex I - (c) The acceding entity shall have no rights or obligations arising under these Clauses from the period prior to becoming a Party.]

-SECTION 2 - OBLIGATIONS OF THE PARTIES
+SECTION II OBLIGATIONS OF THE PARTIES

-8. DATA PROTECTION SAFEGUARDS
+DATA PROTECTION SAFEGUARDS

-The Data Exporter warrants that it has used reasonable efforts to determine that the Data Importer is able, through the implementation of appropriate technical and organisational measures, to satisfy its obligations under these clauses.
+The data exporter warrants that it has used reasonable efforts to determine that the data importer is able, through the implementation of appropriate technical and organisational measures, to satisfy its obligations under these Clauses.